 Test organization/environment: The complex web of people, tools, practices, and data that drives the execution of mission-critical product testing functions.
 In many companies, this area represents an untapped source for dramatic improvements in profitability, time-to-market, engineering productivity, and manufacturing throughput.

 Total-cost-of-ownership (TCO): A financial model that produces an accounting of the efficiency improvements made to the capital structures in test and their Pro-forma impacts on an enterprise's balance sheet and income statement.

-Transformation Leadership: The process of modifying tools, practices, cultural mindsets and strategic intentions that enable competition at competitive standards.
-Transformation practices are in the DNA of our solutions including proven implementation strategies backed up by the practices that make them successful – such as rigorous Communication Plans, Accountability Practices, Real-Time Operational, Technical and Financial Metrics and focused Training Regimens.
+Transformation Leadership: The process of modifying tools, practices, cultural mindsets and strategic intentions that enable teams to perform to competitive standards of speed and productivity.
+Transformation practices are in the DNA of our solutions including proven implementation strategies backed up by the practices that make them successful – such as rigorous Communication Plans, Acceleration Algorithms, Real-Time Operational, Technical and Financial Metrics and focused Training Regimens.

 A measurement of the effective use of capital equipment and human capital.